fatihpense/rust_xml_oxide/README.md

 ## Features

 - It uses constant-like memory for large XML files
 - Fast enough for most use cases.
-It can parse a 1GB XML file(in memory) around 23 seconds
+It can parse a 1GB XML file(in memory) around 19 seconds.
+Note that it parses attributes and validates them before returning an event.
+Even if you don't use an event, this parser aims to ensure well-formedness of input.
 - Supports [Namespaces in XML 1.0](https://www.w3.org/TR/xml-names/)
 - It only supports UTF-8 encoding
 - It is a non-validating parser, it does important well-formedness checks
 - Currently, it ignores well-formedness inside Processing Instructions, DTD/DOCTYPE and parses them as raw strings.
 It checks the general well-formedness including these entities.
 (It even parses comments inside DOCTYPE to achieve this)
 - It can parse not-well-formed documents (please report as a bug)
 - Entities that can be large are parsed as chunks to keep memory usage low: Character Data, CDATA Section, Comment, Whitespace
 - Reading chunk size is currently default 8KB, not configurable.
-Internal buffer is 16KB.
+Internal ring buffer is 16KB.
 If you have an element tag or DOCTYPE declaration that is bigger than the buffer, it can backtrack and allocate more memory for the parsing operation.
-1 byte chunk size is used for testing.
+1 byte chunk size is used for testing this behavior & UTF-8 handling.

 ### Unsafe usage

 - `unsafe` is used for function `std::str::from_utf8_unchecked`.
 It is used on a slice of bytes that is already checked to be a valid UTF8 string with `std::str::from_utf8` before.
-The performance saving is not tested though.
-- RefCell is not used anymore.
-Interestingly, just changing `RefCell<Vec<u8>>` to `circular::Buffer` passed Rust borrow checks.
-I'm leaving this note as a reference. ~~`RefCell` is used because Rust is too restrictive for using mutables in conditional loops.
-Hopefully, non-lexical lifetimes will get better over time.~~

 ## To Do

 - Because the [namespace spec](https://www.w3.org/TR/xml-names/) brings constraints around the usage of ":" in names.
-Provide `namespace-aware=false` option to parse otherwise valid XML 1.0 documents .
+Provide `namespace-aware=false` option to parse otherwise valid XML 1.0 documents.
+- Provide option & make default getting Reference entities (e.g. `&amp;`) in `Characters` event.
+Also handling these in attribute values.
+Or remove Reference from event interface?
+- In general, providing more configuration through builder pattern.
 - More tests
 - Parsing every entity including DTD to be able to utilize conformance test suite.
+- Fuzzing

 ## Example Usage